What do I do if I think I was exposed to coronavirus?

 This list is not all inclusive.
 Talk to your healthcare provider about any other symptoms that are severe or concerning to you.

 Find testing sites for walk-up and drive-thru testing.
 Testing differs by location.
+More and more sites offer rapid tests and antibody testing.

 See more information about symptoms and testing for COVID-19 and what to do if you were exposed to coronavirus.